brainstation-au/sftp-client-s3/README.md

                                                       [boolean] [default: false]
 ```

-**The value for --key-prefix option will be passed through [moment format](https://momentjs.com/docs/#/displaying/format/) function to enable data time values in the S3 key.**
+**The value for --key-prefix option will be passed through [moment format](https://momentjs.com/docs/#/displaying/format/) function to enable date time values in the S3 key.**

 ### S3 to Server
 ```sh